Aykhan Abbasov

-Aykhan Farzukh oglu Abbasov (Ayxan Fərzux oğlu Abbasov; born 25 August 1981) is an Azerbaijani professional football manager and former midfielder.
-He is the head coach of Shamakhi FK and the Azerbaijan national under-21 football team, also the caretaker of the Azerbaijani national football team since Fernando Santos' sacking.
+Aykhan Abbasov (Ayxan Fərzux oğlu Abbasov; born 25 August 1981) is an Azerbaijani professional football manager and former midfielder.
+He is the head coach of the Azerbaijani national football team.

 Early life and footballing career

 Abbasov was born on 25 August 1981 in the Azerbaijani capital of Baku, specifically in Khazar.
 He started playing football at the age of 7 in Buzovna, playing for the U-18 team in 1997.
 Until 2002 he also played for Shafa Baku FK and the same year, went to play at MOIK Baku on a loan.
 From 2004 until 2007 he played for Turan Tovuz and Inter Baku (now Şamaxı FK).
 In his youth, Abbasov also participated in playing for the Azerbaijani junior (U-17) and youth (U-19) teams.
 In 2007, he began playing for MKT-Araz (now İmişli FK), where he left the club after that same season after the manager and club got into problems, playing for Qarabağ from then on until going back to Turan Tuvaz in 2011.